tholok97/IMT2681-assignement-2/README.md

 ## Installation

-1. Get the repo onto your system with `go get -d github.com/tholok97/IMT2681-assignement-2/`. (-d tells go get to not try and build anything).
+1. Get the repo onto your system with `go get github.com/tholok97/IMT2681-assignement-2-and-3/`.
+You might get a message telling you no buildable source files were found.
+This is fine.
 2. Install the repo with `go install ./cmd/subscriberWebAPI/ && go install ./cmd/currencyMonitor/`.
 3. To run the repo with Heroku / Docker you need to supply your own '.env' file.
 Make a file called '**.env**' that looks like this: